Helping You Understand ERISA

-Let’s start with a very simple answer to the question of what ERISA is: ERISA is a lifeline.
-When your claim for employee benefits has been denied by your employer’s insurance company, the process required by a federal law called ERISA gives you a way to appeal the denial and pursue the benefits you have earned.
+Let’s start with a very simple answer to the question of what ERISA is: it is a lifeline.
+When your claim for employee benefits has been denied by your employer’s insurance company, the process required by federal law under ERISA gives you a way to appeal the denial and pursue the benefits you have earned.

 But ERISA is a complicated law, with many potential pitfalls.
 At the Law Office of Robert F. Keehn in Los Angeles, we can help you use ERISA to assert your employee benefits despite an initial denial of your claim by the insurance company.
-Our firm has successfully appealed numerous claims denials and offers a free initial consultation to discuss the facts of your specific case.
+Attorney Robert F. Keehn has successfully appealed numerous claims denials and offers a free initial consultation to discuss the facts of your specific case.

 The Employee Income Retirement Security Act, commonly known as ERISA, sets minimum standards for employers who offer employee benefit plans.
 ERISA does not require employers to offer such plans.
 But when employers do offer benefit plans, ERISA requires employers to be transparent about what is included in the plan and how it is funded.